zulip/zulip/templates/zerver/help/searching-for-messages.md

 instantly find messages that meet the specified criteria, such as messages that belong to a specific stream or topic.

 It is important to note that spaces in `operand` must be replaced with `+`.
 Multiple search operators can be used in a single query by separating each operator with spaces in your search bar.
-For example, combining the `stream`, `topic`, and `near:1` search operators will allow you to narrow your view to the first message in a particular topic.

-Most importantly, you can search an individual stream for results from before you joined, but search results will only include messages from after you first joined Zulip if you search the entire organization.
+For example, a query like `stream:announce topic:zulip near:1` would show the very oldest messages in a that stream and topic.

+By default, search will only display messages that you actually received.
+However, if your search operators include narrowing to a public stream, you have full access to that stream's history, and thus can search messages from before you subscribed to the stream (or even joined your Zulip organization).

 ## Features and limitations